NextNextStep/awesome-live-streaming/README.md

 ## Broadcasting Software

+* [Meld Studio](https://meldstudio.co/) - macOS.
+Live stream production software with a polished UI and built in video effects.

 * [OBS Studio](https://obsproject.com/) - Crossplatform.
 Free and open source software for video recording and live streaming.

 * [Streamlabs Desktop](https://streamlabs.com/) – Crossplatform.
 A fork of OBS using an electron based interface.